coronel08/my-notes/notes/docs/aws.md

         -   Custom KMS Key Policy - define users and roles that can access the keys.
 Useful for cross account access
     -   Envelope Encryption - anything over 4kb needs to be encrypted using Envelope Encryption, using GenerateDataKey API
         -   Encrypts plaintext data with a data key and then encrypts the data key under another key.
--   AWS Web Application Firewall (WAF) - Used to monitor HTTP and HTTPS requests that are forwarded to Amazon CloudFront, API Gateway, or Load Balancer.
-Pricing based on how many rules you deploy and traffic.
-    -   Regular Rules - filters => condition => rules => Web Access Control List(ACL).
-    -   Rate-based Rules - requests will be blocked as it crosses rate based limit.
-Rate is calculated every 5 minutes.
--   AWS Inspector - Automated security assessment service that helps improve the security and compliance of EC2 instances.
+-   Amazon Macie - data security and data privacy service that uses machine learning to automatically protect data.
+Available to protect data on S3.
+Common use case is discovering relevant data fields collected by Macie and turning those fields into custom alerts.
+-   AWS Shield - DDOS protection service offered in standard or advanced.
+Layer 3 and 4 protection.
+Integrates with Route53, Cloudfront, Elastic Load Balancer(ELB).
 -   SSM Parameter Store - store configuration and secrets encrypted by KMS.
 Configured using path and IAM policies.
 Integrates with CloudWatch and Cloudformation.
 Doesn't automatically rotate the database credential
     -   Use Case: store database connection strings or other secret codes when you have already authenticated to AWS.
 Uses SDK to access paramter store.
     -   SecureString - plain text parameter name with an encrypted value. only uses one call to get
 -   AWS Secrets Manager - force rotation of secrets every X days.
 Secrets are encrypted using KMS.
 Integrate with RDS, RedShift, and DocumentDB.
 More expensive than SSM Parameter Store.
 Can't be used for encrypting data at rest.
     -   Used for Database Credentials, API Keys, other secrets throughout their lifecycle.
 Can't be used with Server-Side Encryption.
+-   AWS Web Application Firewall (WAF) - Used to monitor HTTP and HTTPS requests that are forwarded to Amazon CloudFront, API Gateway, or Load Balancer.
+Pricing based on how many rules you deploy and traffic.
+    -   Regular Rules - filters => condition => rules => Web Access Control List(ACL).
+    -   Rate-based Rules - requests will be blocked as it crosses rate based limit.
+Rate is calculated every 5 minutes.

 ### IAM